Iris Easy Flip Review, a Hands-On Test

 Apps

 In terms of apps, the Iris Easy Flip is a bit more limited than similar devices.
-You’ll find no support for any type of app store — you’re pretty much stuck with what’s already on the phone.
-This includes a voice recorder, basic music app, clock, calculator, and FM radio.
+You’ll find no support for any type of app store, so you’re pretty much stuck with what’s already on the phone.
+That includes a voice recorder, basic music app, clock, calculator and FM radio.

-There is also an internet browser app.
-However, I found it also incredibly cumbersome to use.
+There is also an internet browser app, but I found it incredibly cumbersome to use.

 First, there’s the KT9 predictive typing, with which I’ve already aired my frustrations.
-Then, to navigate around a website, you’ll need to slowly move your cursor with the directional pad.
-On top of this, you’ll also have to consider that most websites are not optimized for a screen of this size.
+Then, to navigate a website, you’ll need to slowly move your cursor with the directional pad.
+On top of that, most websites are not optimized for a screen of this size.
 So, apart from the occasional Google search, I don’t see the internet browser being all that useful.

-I would say the same thing about this phone’s calendar app.
-While I appreciate that the app is here, the clunky way you have to input text makes it not worth your while.
-But, then again, if someone is purchasing this phone, I assume they’re not going to rely on it to keep track of appointments.
+I would say the same thing about the phone’s calendar app.
+I appreciate that the app is there, but the clunky way you have to input text makes it not worth your while.
+If someone is purchasing this phone, however, I assume they’re not going to rely on it to keep track of appointments.
 They probably have a physical calendar for that.

 Iris Easy Flip Camera

-The IRIS Easy Flip has one 5MP camera.
-However, in a feat of flip-phone engineering, this one camera can be used for both taking traditional photos and selfies.
+The Iris Easy Flip has one 5MP camera.
+In a feat of flip-phone engineering, this one camera can be used to take both traditional photos and selfies.
 Overall, I found the camera quality to be roughly what you would expect from a 5MP flip-phone camera.
-Colors are inaccurate, lacking nuance, and usually pretty dark, especially when taken inside.
-There’s also no LED flash here, so good luck taking any photos in the dark.
+Colors are inaccurate and lack nuance, and the photos are usually pretty dark, especially when taken inside.
+There’s also no LED flash, so good luck taking photos in the dark.

 Videos are pretty grainy and taken at a low frame rate.
 Also, the phone didn’t appear to support sending videos, which is a bit disappointing.
-Then again, since their quality was so poor, perhaps this is for the best.
+Then again, since their quality was so poor, perhaps that’s for the best.

-So, if you were expecting the Easy Flip to be a leap forward in terms of flip-phone cameras, then you might be disappointed.
-But, if you only plan to take the occasional photo and have no desire to post them online, then this phone might suffice.
+If you were expecting the Easy Flip to be a leap forward in terms of flip-phone cameras, then you may be disappointed.
+But if you plan to take only the occasional photo and have no desire to post them online, then this phone may suffice.

 Iris Easy Flip vs. Iris Flip

 Prior to the Iris Easy Flip, there was the Iris Flip.
-While the two phones are nearly identical in terms of size, design, and camera quality, I'd like to highlight a couple of key differences.
+The two phones are nearly identical in size, design and camera quality, but I’d like to highlight a few key differences.

 The first is voice-to-text.
-As I mentioned, with the Easy Flip, you have to painstakingly type out each character.
-But, with the Iris Flip, you can use your voice.
-For those who are heavy texters, this would be super useful.
+You must painstakingly type out each character with the Easy Flip, but you can use your voice to text with the Iris Flip.
+For those who are heavy texters, that would be super useful.
 You can also use voice-to-text when conducting Google searches on the Iris Flip.

 The Iris Flip also has native apps for YouTube and Google Maps.
-While these are both a bit more clunky to use than they would be on a smartphone, I appreciate that they’re here; they could come in handy in a pinch.
+They’re both a bit clunkier to use than they would be on a smartphone, but I appreciate that they’re here.
+They could come in handy in a pinch.

-Both devices are pretty similar in terms of battery life, camera quality, and all the other specs.
-So, if voice-to-text and YouTube accessibility are important to you, I think the Iris Flip is a much better option.
-Consumer Cellular is no longer selling the device, but some other retailers are.
-Currently, it’s on sale for $50 at Target.
+Both devices are similar in battery life, camera quality and all the other specs.
+If voice-to-text and YouTube accessibility are essential to you, I think the Iris Flip is a much better option.
+Unfortunately, Consumer Cellular no longer sells the device, and you’ll most likely have to buy it used.

 To learn more about my hands-on experience with the Iris Flip, read my full Consumer Cellular review.